Byte-Stuff/Everest/docs/LambdaLang/README.md

 ## CPU modes

-The CPU has a few modes it keeps track of, most notably:
+The CPU has a few modes it keeps track of:
 - Kernel mode: this keeps track of if the CPU is in User or Kernel mode
 - Firmware mode: this tells the CPU that the firmware is still in control, and that no program took over yet, as such the Firmware will handle interrupts.